vivian-rogers/mumax3-tacc-install/README.md

 **SCRIPTS**

 I have included one of my general-purpose plotting scripts.
 This will plot the first column of data against the second column of data, and can be modified.
 Call it with `bash plot.sh`.
 This could be used for plotting B vs H hysteresis loops, though I am unfamiliar with the exact output format of mumax3 simulations.
-May need to module load python or module load matplotlib, it is a very old and ugly script and may need tweaking to run here.
+May need to module load python or module load matplotlib, also it is a very old and ugly script and may need tweaking to run here.

 **CONTACT**